Some Ideas to Share

 Gilroy Roberts / Franklin Mint (1968-1970 CE)

 The 32mm and 39mm medals were made in both bronze and sterling silver; the 13mm and 20mm were only made in sterling silver.
-There are a number of different edges.
+There are several different edges.
 The 32mm bronze medals seem to all have plain edges, while the 39mm bronze has been seen with plain edges, plain edges with the inscription FRANKLIN MINT BRONZE, and examples like BRONZE [FM] [P].
 The [FM] hallmark stands for Franklin Mint and looks like an F with a small M as the crossbar.
 The means it was made in 1970, and the [P] means it was manufactured proof (as opposed to being merely proof-like).
-There are also wall plaques that were made in bronze and .999 silver at 200mm.
+There are also wall plaques made in bronze and .999 silver at 200mm.
 Only 100 of the silver plaques and 300 of the bronze wall hangings of each birth sign were made.

 Wall plaque Examples: